dirkpuge/glossary/misc.md

 ## Web

-The World Wide Web (WWW) is an information system where documents and other web resources are identified by Uniform Resource Locators (URLs, such as https://www.example.com/), which may be interlinked by **hypertext**, and are accessible over the Internet.
+The World Wide Web (WWW) is an information system where documents and other web resources are identified by Uniform Resource Locators (URLs, such as https://www.example.com/), which may be interlinked by hypertext, and are accessible over the Internet.

 ## Web App